jaewon-cho/sdfasdf2dscf34fad.github.io/pages/resources.md

 * [scfind](https://github.com/hemberg-lab/scfind) is an R package for fast searches of single-cell data.

+* [scHumanNet](https://github.com/netbiolab/scHumanNet) is an R package for reference guided construction of gene networks in human.

 ### Other genomics methods

 * [MicroExonator](https://github.com/hemberg-lab/MicroExonator) is a [snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline for *de novo* discovery and quantification of short exons.